spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 ---

 Async functions are a new feature scheduled to become a part of ES7.
-They build on top of previous capabilities made available by ES6 - promises, letting you write async code as though it were synchronous.
+They build on top of previous capabilities made available by ES6 (promises), letting you write async code as though it were synchronous.
 At the moment, they're a [stage 1 proposal for ES7][async-await-github] and supported by babel / regenerator.